 UNIX file systems require plenty of spare space so they can write files out sequentially.
 In a VM it isn't such an issue because increasing the storage size is trivial.
 When deploying on physical hardware, it's best to install enough disk space up front for the entire life cycle of the box (e.g. several terabytes).
 Disks are cheap.
 Contact AKIPS support if unsure on disk space requirements.

 Sequential Read / Write Performance

 Databases typically access storage in a random order, but AKIPS databases are arranged in a manner so the majority of read/write I/O is performed sequentially.
-The large database are repacked if they become more than 1% fragmented.
+The large databases are repacked if they become more than 1% fragmented.
 Good sequential I/O performance is important in large installations.